 5.15.
-A Network Licensee must, in its Full Submission, detail the expected number and duration of any interruptions to customers' supply that will be required in order to implement the Project (ie planned interruptions) and the reason for these interruptions.
-It should also indicate if there is any risk of the Project causing unplanned interruptions, the potential number and duration and the potential cause of these interruptions.
+A Network Licensee must, in its Full Submission, detail the expected number and duration of any interruptions to customers' supply that will be required in order to implement the Project (i.e. planned interruptions) and the reason for these interruptions.
+It should also indicate if there is any risk of the Project causing unplanned interruptions, the potential number and duration, and the potential cause of these interruptions.

 5.16.
-The Network Licensee must set out the steps it has undertaken to investigate alternative ways to implement the Project which could reduce or avoid the need for customer interruptions.
-The Network Licensee must set out the alternatives it has investigated and provide a summary of why these alternatives were rejected.
+The Network Licensee must set out the steps they have undertaken to investigate alternative ways to implement the Project which could reduce or avoid the need for customer interruptions.
+Network Licensees must set out the alternatives it investigated and provide a summary of why these alternatives were rejected.

-Funding request
+Funding Request

 5.17.
-In the annual call for Projects, the maximum amount of Electricity NIC funding that a Network Licensee can request as part of a Full Submission is £27m.
-Ofgem has no obligation to make Electricity NIC Funding awards totalling this amount in any year, and the difference between the maximum amount and the amount awarded will not be carried over for the remaining years of the scheme.
+In the annual call for Projects, the maximum amount of Gas NIC funding that a Network Licensee can request as part of a Full Submission is £18m.
+Ofgem has no obligation to make Gas NIC Funding awards totalling this amount in any year, and the difference between the maximum amount and the amount awarded will not be carried over for the remaining years of the scheme.